RaphBourgeois/alicia-website/README.md

 Before you use Cloudinary, you can directly transform and re-scale images by using the [Nellify LFS Transform Images](https://docs.netlify.com/large-media/transform-images/) functionality

 For audio files, just use the [<audio></audio>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) HTML5 tag, its supported by all browsers

+### Favicon creation

+You will want to create a favicon (the icon that appears in the browser tab) for your site.

+I recommend https://favicon.io/, then put the file in the /static/ folder with the name "favicon.ico", the static site generator will handle the rest.